TahaMunir2/RISC-V-RV32IM-FPGA/README.md

         RD2= regfile_array[AD2];
         A0 = regfile_array[10];
         regfile_array[0] = 0;
-    end
+        regfile_array[8][0] = trigger; // we do not use trigger for now, besides allocating it to the bottom bit of a random register we don't use in our asms end
 ```

 - We have 2 read ports for the register
 - A0 is connected to x10 and is our output port
 - x0 is always 0 in RISCV
+- Trigger is implemented later in our FPGA implementation; for now, it just lets our CPU always run.

 #### Write Logic